LearnWeb3DAO/Graph/README.md

 ## Prerequisites

 - We will be using yarn which is a package manager just like npm.
-- Please install yarn from [here](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable) If your computer doesnt have yarn already installed
+- Please install yarn from [here](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable) If your computer doesn't have yarn already installed
 - Please watch this 40 minute tutorial on [GraphQL](https://www.youtube.com/watch?v=ZQL7tL2S0oQ)
 - If you dont know what axios is, Watch this short [tutorial](https://www.youtube.com/watch?v=6LyagkoRWYA)
 - You should have completed the [Chainlink VRF tutorial](https://github.com/LearnWeb3DAO/Chainlink-VRFs)